gsoules/AvantRelationships/README.md

 * [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup/) - lightbox for jQuery
 ## Installation

 The AvantRelationships plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed.
-AvantCommon contains common logic used by AvantRelationships and a few other plugins like AvantSearch that have not yet been released.
-The user documentation for AvantSearch is located in the Digital Archive topic [Searching the Digital Archive](http://swhplibrary.net/searching/).
+AvantCommon contains common logic used by AvantRelationships and [AvantSearch](https://github.com/gsoules/AvantSearch).

 To install the AvantRelationships plugin, follow these steps: